entailz/walrus/README.md

 Walrus is a highly oppinionated and minimal rewrite of Pywal in Rust.
 Walrus uses a Haishoku style backend.
 I might add more backends in the future, for now this works fine for me.
-Feed Walrus an image and automatically generate a 15 color sequence for your terminal and program(s) of choice.
+Feed Walrus an image and automatically generate base16 color sequence for your terminal and program(s) of choice.

 __Defaults & Flags:__
 - Default template directory is ~/.config/walrus/templates, you may point to